How to Make a Joint TikTok Account With Friends (2026)

 #What Are the Risks of Sharing a TikTok Account?

 Security.
 If one person’s phone gets compromised, the whole account is at risk.
-Use unique, strong passwords (at least 12 characters) and change them immediately if anyone leaves the group.
+Use unique, strong passwords of at least 12 characters, and rotate them immediately if anyone leaves the group.
+Remove that person’s vault access at the same time so they can’t reauthenticate later through the password manager.
 You should also manage your TikTok privacy settings to limit exposure.

 Ownership disputes.
 This is the big one.
 If the group splits up, who keeps the account?
 Decide this upfront and put it in writing.
 A simple shared document stating “If we part ways, [person] retains the account” saves a lot of drama.